 - We recommend completing all courses in a module at the same time

 - Practice skills and techniques in a hands-on, scenario-based training session.

 - Receive Certificate of Completion.

-- Currently open to law enforcement departments within Cuyahoga County only.
+- Currently, open for free to law enforcement departments within Cuyahoga County only.